Division Contact Information

 - Need to care for the employee’s spouse, child, or parent (but not parent-in- law) suffering from a serious health condition.

 In the case of a faculty member’s FMLA leave, the college serves in the role of the employer, in consultation with the department chair, in the negotiation of a flexible leave arrangement that addresses both the faculty member’s needs and the teaching needs of the department.
-The chair may request funds from the college for replacement teaching to cover some or all of the faculty member’s teaching load; a similar arrangement may be made to cover a staff member’s workshop while on an approved FMLA leave.
+The chair may request funds from the college for replacement teaching to cover some or all of the faculty member’s teaching load; a similar arrangement may be made to cover a staff member’s workload while on an approved FMLA leave.

 If possible, the faculty or staff member is required to give at least 30 days advance notice to the department and the college.
 In the case of a serious medical emergency, the university may, at its own expense, require a second opinion for medical documentation.
 The application and any supporting medical documentation are submitted to Human Resource Services (HRS) for evaluation.
 To protect the confidentiality of the faculty or staff member, the chair is not involved in the discussion or evaluation of medical documentation unless disclosed by the faculty member voluntarily.